dartmouth-cs98/hack-a-thing-1-sabhack1/README.md

 The maptime boston tutorial was a fun way to see how this could be applied to a (sort of) real world situation - I chose to do this because I wanted to see how geoJSON data could be used with d3, and it is actually quite simple.
 The MIT tutorial of the same rat-map thing was an expansion on the basic map, which was cool to do as it involved more than just static shapes -- added events, and a time slider.

 The second tutorial from MIT was a TopoJSON tutorial, which was something I had never heard of before despite working a lot with geoJSON this summer.
+This tutorial teaches how to make a chloropleth map.
+I had some trouble figuring out the different functions such as `mesh` and `queue`, but after some side research I was able to understand more of what was going on.
+**to access this tutorial, run the project locally and go to `localhost:[port]/index2.html`**